-The best way to write a good personal statement introduction is to complete the rest of your personal statement first.
-When you are getting started on the first draft, it can be overwhelming to begin at a blank page but discussing your achievements and interests – relevant to the course and university you are applying to – can help you get started.
+Introductions are often disappointingly generic.
+To help you achieve more specificity and concision, the best way to write a good personal statement introduction is to complete the rest of it first.
+When you are getting started on the first draft, it can be overwhelming to begin at a blank page, but discussing your achievements and interests – relevant to the courses and universities you are applying to – can help you clarify what your motivation to study the subject really is.
 Then you can come back and explain the reasons behind your passion for Mathematics, Anglo Saxon literature or your subject of choice.

 This question can be answered in various ways depending on the subject you intend to study.
 Clinical scientific subjects will not require many book mentions, however, Arts and Humanities personal statements for Oxbridge see a great benefit from discussing at least two books in detail, with further reading mentioned.